Don Juan (Molière play)

-Throughout the plot of Dom Juan or The Feast of Stone, the valet Sganarelle is the only character who defends religion, but his superstitious Catholicism is a thematic and intellectual foil to Dom Juan's free-thinking disregard for religion and social and sexual norms.
-In early 1665, after fifteen performances of the original run of Dom Juan, the French royal authorities halted performances of the play; Molière then had to defend the play and himself against accusations of irreligiosity and political subversion.
-That the playwright Molière was celebrating a libertine life by positively portraying a rake, thus the intent of the play is disrespectful of the official doctrine of the Church, and thus subversive of the royal authority of the king of France, who is an absolute monarch.
-The consequent state-and-church censorship legally compelled Molière to delete socially subversive scenes and irreligious dialogue from the script, specifically the scene where Sganarelle and Dom Juan encounter the Pauper in the forest, in Act III.
+Throughout the plot of Don Juan, the valet Sganarelle is the only character who defends religion, and his superstitious Catholicism is a thematic and intellectual foil to Don Juan's free-thinking disregard for religion and social and sexual norms.
+In early 1665, after fifteen performances of the original run of Don Juan, the French royal authorities halted performances of the play; Molière then had to defend the play and himself against accusations of irreligiosity and political subversion: that the playwright Molière was celebrating a libertine life by positively portraying a rake, thus the intent of the play is disrespectful of the official doctrine of the Church, and thus subversive of the royal authority of the king of France.
+The consequent state-and-church censorship legally compelled Molière to delete socially subversive scenes and irreligious dialogue from the script, notably the scene where Sganarelle and Don Juan encounter a pauper in the forest, in Act III.